Solving the Somerton Man mystery, Australia’s most baffling cold case

 Measuring STRs enables the laboratory to build a unique DNA profile of an individual from a sample -- such as a hair.
 The profile built is then matched to one in the database to identify an individual.

 In theory, the process could be used to identify the Somerton Man.
-He won't have a DNA profile in the NCIDD, but his profile might just match relatives in the database, providing new leads.
+He won't have a DNA profile in the NCIDD, Australia's National Criminal Investigation DNA Database, but his profile might just match those of relatives in the database, providing new leads.

 There are drawbacks, though.
 Abarno concedes the analysis at FSSA isn't as comprehensive as the method favored by ACAD, which can look at "a lot more places on the DNA."
 Looking at more places allows Abbott and ACAD to "interrogate the relationships" further than FSSA, and potentially match more-distant relatives.